jeremydaly/data-api-client/README.md

 let result = await data.query(`SELECT * FROM myTable`)
 ```

-By default, this will return your rows as an array of objects with columns as property names:
+By default, this will return your rows as an array of objects with column names as property names:
 ```javascript
 [
   { id: 1, name: 'Alice', age: null },